onurpe/astro-paper/src/content/blog/common-diseases-for-tomato-plants-and-prevention-tips.md

    These tiny pests are practically impossible to notice until you have a full-blown infestation and serious damage to your crops.
 They live on the underside of leaves and won't just feed on your tomatoes either. *To prevent, regularly spray plants with water to discourage dust buildup.
 If an infestation occurs, use a strong blast of water to knock them off the plant.
 Apply neem oil or insecticidal soap as a control measure.*

-## T﻿ips for Preventing Tomato Diseases
+## Tips for Preventing Tomato Diseases

 Tomato diseases can be numerous and difficult to manage.
 However, taking preventive measures can help keep your tomato plants healthy and disease-free.
 It all starts with proper planting techniques, such as crop rotation every 1 to 3 years to discourage soil-borne pathogens and providing enough space and support for your plants to allow for proper air circulation.